AnityaGan9urde/NEWS-Headline-Classifier-project/README.md

 # NEWS segmentation according to topics
-NLP model which can classify news articles into various topics.
+LDA(Latent Dirichlet Allocation) model which can classify news articles into various topics.
 Still in works.